Interconnection of Distributed Energy Resources (DERs) to Utility Systemsinterpro.wisc.edu/RA01586 See upcoming dates

 Michael Higginson is a Principal Engineer at S&C Electric Company with over ten years of experience in the electric power industry.
 Michael has lead power system design, consulting, and analysis for distribution systems and microgrid development.
 His work has focused on distributed resource integration, power system protection, and automation.
 Michael has led power system analysis and protection efforts for award-winning distribution-integrated microgrid systems and renewable generation projects.
 He is active in the IEEE Power & Energy Society and CIGRÉ organizations, receiving several awards for his contributions and leadership.
 He has authored several papers on microgrid design, operation, and smart inverter system impacts on power systems.
 Michael is currently leading the development of IEEE P2030.12 Guide for the Design of Microgrid Protection Systems and led the development of its predecessor which won the 2022 IEEE PES Outstanding Working Group Recognition Award.
 He has been awarded patents based on innovative solutions applied in microgrid projects.

-This course has a face-to-face or online attendance option:
+This course has two attendance options, face-to-face or online.

-- The face-to-face instruction fee covers morning and afternoon breaks, scheduled lunches, course materials, and face-to-face instruction
+Face-to-face attendance fee includes morning and afternoon breaks, scheduled lunches, and course materials.

-- The online instruction fee covers course materials and online instruction.
+Online attendance fee includes online instruction, and course materials.
 Online attendees will access course sessions via the Zoom web conferencing platform.

 - CEU: 2